txdev/nuage_shim/doc/gluon_api_spec.rst

      - Text string in UUID format
      - n/a
    * - enum
-     - Text string with set of values
+     - Text string from a list of values
      - - values: [*string*]

 File Structure
 --------------

 The API is defined by a single file.
 The Root Object is defined by the ProtonDef object.
+See the complete Example_ at the end of this page for an example of the ProtonDef syntax.

 ProtonDef
 +++++++++